 As the year comes to a close, people are naturally going to be talking about their New Year’s resolutions and setting goals for self-improvement.
 But want to know what I think you should really be focusing on in the new year?
-These four ways to further your career, to be successful at whatever it is that you do:
+These four ways to further your career and be successful at whatever it is that you do:

 1. Become a deep practitioner in something.

-So, whether it’s Instagram or Snapchat or something emerging like musical.ly, become a practitioner.
-Stop judging what people are doing or saying and do it.
-Engage.
+So, whether it’s Instagram, Snapchat or something new, become a practitioner.
+Stop judging what people are doing or saying and just engage.

 2. Audit your 7 p.m. to 2 a.m.

-Back in the days of my first big keynotes, and my first book Crush It, I began to get obsessed with the time period between 7 p.m. and 2 a.m.
+Back in the days of my first big keynotes and my first book, Crush It, I began to get obsessed with the time period between 7 p.m. and 2 a.m.
 I do not think that there is a more practical way to bring happiness and joy to your life, whether it’s financial or creative, than to really audit how you spend your time between 7 p.m. to 2 a.m.

 I am quite practical about things; it might not be what people expect from me, but I am.
-That time between when the traditional work day ends and when you fall asleep is the white space for so many people to do great things around businesses.
+That time between when the traditional work day ends and when you fall asleep is the white space for people to do great things around their work.
 Whether that’s advancing your career by staying in the office late, or going home and building out your cooking blog or SoundCloud account, use that time more wisely.

 3. Practice self-awareness.

 I went on this kick publicly for the 18 months and, personally, my entire life.
 I believe self-awareness is the greatest gift a person can have.
-I tried to tackle this year how to find self-awareness; out of this entire article, if you make this one your priority, you will grow happier and more successful.
-I promise that.
+Having tried to tackle finding self-awareness, I promise—if, out of this entire article, you make just this tip a priority, you will grow happier and more successful.

 4. Eliminate complaining.